 Applications are welcome from candidates world wide.
 International candidates should be aware that, if called to interview, the candidate must make their own arrangements to attend interview in person in London.
 Training must be taken at a UK flying school.
 All candidates should be aware that the scholarships only cover the cost of flying training and licence issue; no provision is made for transport, accommodation, subsistence etc.

 Gliding scholarships are provided directly by the Honourable Company and also through funding from the Air Pilots' Flying Club and the Air Pilots Benevolent Fund as well as other private and commerial sponsors.
 As these scholarships will be residential, they are offered to people over the age of 16 and give the successful candidates the opportunity to fly on a one week residential course at a youth approved British Gliding Association centre.
 This course could take a candidate to first solo.
 Candidates called for interview will be informed of the available dates and asked to confirm their preference at that time.

 The scholarship funding does not cover the cost of travelling to London for interview or travel costs during training.

 You may be interested to know of a scheme run by a group of Livery Companies, led the the Honourable Company of Air Pilots which provides students of secondary schools and academies in the Inner London Boroughs the opportunity to experience a day visit to a British Gliding Association (BGA) school.
 If you would like your school to get involved with this scheme, you can find out more here

-If you are thinking of applying for a scholarship in 2018, you may well find the information below helpful in understanding what is involved.
+If you are thinking of applying for a scholarship, you may well find the information below helpful in understanding what is involved.